Best 25+ annotation and markup tools in 2021

 Annotate is a smart digital workplace that helps your team take online PDF documents from the first draft to final sign-off.
 Some users complain that the pricing is not as transparent as it should be, which could create some confusion and make it difficult to ascertain its true value.

-Faster computers and internet speeds have recently made video annotation tools a more viable option for project managers, and video was already popular.
+Faster computers and internet speeds have recently made video annotation and markup tools a more viable option for project managers, and video was already popular.

 6. Filestage

-Filestage also offers best-in-class video annotation features, which makes video review and collaboration much easier and faster.
-With this tool, you can speed up your video workflow by 3 times.
+Filestage also offers best-in-class video markup features, making it the right video review and collaboration solution for easier and faster processes.
+With this tool, you can speed up your video workflow by three times.

-Your reviewers can easily leave time-stamped and in-context feedback by clicking anywhere in the video.
+Using the commenting tool, your reviewers can easily leave time-stamped and in-context feedback by clicking anywhere in the video.
 This eliminates the need for email ping-pong that can grow tiresome and affect your final product.
-Reviewers can also add feedback without having to sign up.
+Reviewers can also provide feedback without having to sign up.
 Further Filestage’s automatic versioning and to-do lists boost your team’s productivity.

 7. Wipster